zheshi123/Demeter/README.md

 **Author**:Xiaoyi Tao, Chuanyun Duan, Zhe Shi, Sibo Xie, Yao Fu

-**Technology**: IBM NODE-RED, WATSON STUDIO, DB2, BLOCKCHANIN PLATFORM, AI, Big Data
+**Key Technology**: IBM NODE-RED, WATSON STUDIO, DB2, BLOCKCHANIN PLATFORM, AI, Big Data

 **Abstract**:Our team answered IBM 2021 call for code aiming to reduce the risk of agricultural production and achieve ‘zero hunger’ by new technology and innovative financial instrument.
 We developed a new system named after ancient Greek goddess of the harvest, i.e. Demeter.
 We hope our ‘Demeter’ can save the living of the small-scale farmers so that no children die of hunger anymore.